Full course description

 - Objective 1: Understood features of different programming paradigms, including imperative, object-oriented, functional, and logic programming paradigms.

 - Objective 2: Understood procedural programming language C and written C programs using pointers and various data structures and programming techniques, including linked list and recursion.

 - Objective 3: Understood object-oriented programming language C++ and written C++ programs using pointers, different memory types (static, stack, and heap), and object-oriented features such as inheritance, polymorphism and class hierarchy.

 - Objective 4: Developed an introductory understanding of an applicative programming language and written Scheme programs requiring multiple functions and recursive functions.

 - Objective 5: Developed an introductory understanding of a declarative programming language and written Prolog programs that use multiple rules and recursive rules to solve a problem.

 Who this deficiency exam designed for:

-Students who are either admitted with deficiencies to graduate programs in Computer Science in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) at Arizona State University or students who are interested in becoming eligible to apply to one of those programs.
-Students may also complete this course if they have general interest in the topic area or who are looking for a refresher on operating systems.
+Students who are admitted with deficiencies to graduate programs in Software Engineering in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) at Arizona State University or students who are interested in becoming eligible to apply for this program.
+Students may also complete this deficiency exam if they have general interest in the topic area or who are looking for a refresher on operating systems.

 What you'll receive: